-The 2027 Notes have early redemption features whereby IHS Netherlands Holdco B.V. has the right to redeem the relevant notes before the maturity date, and the holders hold a right to request the early settlement of the Notes, in certain circumstances.
+The 2027 Notes have early redemption features whereby the issuer has the right to redeem the relevant notes before the maturity date, and the holders hold a right to request the early settlement of the Notes, in certain circumstances.
 The value of these options are disclosed in note 18.